ava-labs/hypersdk/README.md

 * Implement support for S3 and PostgreSQL storage backends
 * Provide optional auto-serialization/deserialization of `Actions` and `Auth` if only certain types are used in their definition
+* Add a `DHT-based` storage module that tracks data previously submitted to the chain...
+(TODO:)